ertheosiswadi/PeacefulMinds/backend/README.md

 ```
 /:keyword
 ```
-the ':keyword' is a placeholder for a value you're supposed to fill it means that you're supposed to replace ':keyword' e.g.
+the ':keyword' is a placeholder for a value you're supposed to fill.
+It means that you're supposed to replace ':keyword'

+e.g.
 ```
 /:hospital